-Images from Arizona in 2016 showed lines of people waiting up to 5 hours to vote in just a primary.
-Much of this had to do with the closing of voting locations in an effort to save money.
-Of course, others may contend that it also had much to do with just good old politics and that more people were coming out to vote for certain candidates.
-However, the reality of this shows that in a time of technological advancement that includes self-driving cars, isn’t there a better way of voting than the way it’s being done today?
+Images from Arizona in 2016 showed lines of people waiting up to five hours to vote in just a primary election.
+Much of this had to do with the closing of voting locations to reduce costs, and some may contend that it was due to more people coming out to vote for certain candidates.
+Either way, the reality of this shows that in a time of technological advancement that includes self-driving cars, it seems there must a better way of voting than the way it’s being handled today.

-There are many in the Bitcoin and Blockchain world who believe that these advancements can and will provide a new method of voting that is more secure, easier and will allow for more people to perform their basic civic duty.
+- Many in the blockchain world believe that blockchain technology can make voting more secure, easier, and allow for more people to perform their basic civic duty.

 How Bitcoin and Blockchain Technology Can Help

-The consideration of Bitcoin as a way to change the way we vote was considered during the early days of the new technology.
-At a time when the virtual currency was about $30 (it’s now hovering around $400), in 2012, computer scientists in Canada were looking to exploit the capabilities of Bitcoin as “a form of ‘carbon dating’ for digital information and something that would make electronic voting more secure."
+The thought of bitcoin as a way to change the way we vote was considered during the early days of the new technology.
+In 2012, computer scientists in Canada were looking to exploit the capabilities of Bitcoin as “a form of ‘carbon dating’ for digital information" and "something that would make electronic voting more secure."

-Jeremy Clark and Aleksander Essex were computer scientists from Ontario-based universities who saw the potential for Bitcoin and Blockchain technology to enhance the ability to secure and validate the voting process.
-Their method was called CommitCoin and It provided a way to utilize Blockchain technology in order to secure a person’s vote and not allow any election official or political individual to change a vote.
+Jeremy Clark and Aleksander Essex were computer scientists from Ontario-based universities who saw the potential for Bitcoin and blockchain technology to enhance the ability to secure and validate the voting process.
+Their method was called CommitCoin, and it provided a way to utilize blockchain technology to secure a person’s vote and not allow any election official or political individual to change a vote.